Pollen and Children

 Take vacations in areas where pollen is not as prevalent, such as the ocean.

-Give your child his or her medications, as prescribed by his or her doctor.
+Give your child his or her medications, as prescribed by his or her health care provider.

 Minimize your child's time spent outdoors when the pollen count is high.